vistorian/vistorian.github.io/networknarratives.md

 graphs (e.g., Number of links, their Total link weight, and the Strongest link among them).

-## Compare Two Nodes shows the links between the two nodes,
-compares their connectivities and total link weights, and finally shows the common neighbors.
-For example, general statistics such as Connectivity ranking and Total link weight of the two nodes are compared.
-Neighboring nodes that connect both of the selected nodes are shown in the last slide (Common neighbors) of the walkthrough.
+## Ego-Network explores

-## Ego-Network explores the network around a selected node
-and its neighbors.
+This walkthrough explores the network around a selected node and its neighbors.
 The walkthrough starts with the selected node and its position within the entire network.
 The template then explores the node’s direct neighborhood (nodes, links, strong